 Roy Jackson, of the Smithwick Jackson’s flagged me down.
 Roy was the age of my dad.
 He had kids my age.
 Times had been hard on Roy, he was without transportation.
 Drinking had cost him almost everything.
 “Boy, run me out to Fuzzy’s Corner”.
-I tried for awhile to make excuses to not take him, but finally gave in.
-I figured by the time I took him out to Fuzzy’s at Buchanan Dam.
-I could drive slow and go directly to Burnet and then others would be there by that time.
+I tried for awhile to make excuses to not take him, but I finally gave in.
+I figured by the time I took him out to Fuzzy’s at Buchanan Dam, that I could drive slow and go directly to Burnet and then the others would be there by that time.

 So we took the road out through Kingsland and when I got to Fuzzy’s I was going to pull up front and drop him, then go.
 Roy said no, “pull around back and let me finish this beer because they won’t let me bring it in”.
 That may or may not have been his real reason, but I pulled to the back of the place.
 We set there for a pretty good while.
 A Llano Deputy drove by slowly and then went on toward Burnet.
 I finally got Roy out and decided since the cop had just headed toward Burnet I’d take another route, so pulled out and headed back to Kingsland.

-Llano County was different than Burnet Co, so we knew not to mess around there, if we wanted to stay out of trouble.
+Llano County was much different than Burnet Co, so we knew not to mess around there, if we wanted to stay out of trouble.
 I got no more than a mile down the road and another officer pulled me over.
 I think I was being double teamed.

 Being a kid in a Red Camero, sitting in the back of Fuzzy’s was very suspect.
 When I explained that I wasn’t there getting beer, like they thought, I was only delivering Roy.